tensorpack/benchmarks/other-wrappers/README.md

 	* True data for Cifar10.
 	* For ImageNet, assumed to be a constant numpy array already available on CPU.
 		This is a reasonable setting because data always has to come from somewhere to CPU anyway.
-* All sources are here.
-They are all <100 lines of code that you can easily run and verify.
+* __All sources are here__.
+They are all <100 lines of code that you can easily run and verify by yourself.

 ### On a Single GPU:
 | Task                           | tensorpack  | Keras  | tflearn |